willviles/lux-oauth2/README.md

 ```

 ### 4. Authenticate
-The OAuth2 server will attempt to authenticate each request.
-Add the authenticate action to the ApplicationController's `beforeAction` to ensure it is called first.
+Add the authenticate action to the application controller's `beforeAction` array to ensure the OAuth2 server attempts to authenticate a user for each request.

 ```js
 import { Controller } from 'lux-framework';